-We have a stock incentive plan for employees and others called the "VirnetX Holding Corporation 2013 Equity Incentive Plan", or the Plan, which has been approved by our stockholders.
-The Plan generally provides for the granting of up to 16,624,469 shares of our common stock, including stock options and stock purchase rights ("RSUs"), and will expire in 2024.
-As of March 31, 2020, 1,271,039 shares remained available for grant under the Plan.
+We have a stock incentive plan for employees and others called the VirnetX Holding Corporation 2013 Equity Incentive Plan (the "Plan"), which has been approved by our stockholders.
+In April 2017, the Board approved an amendment and restatement of the Plan to, among other things, increase the shares reserved under the Plan by 2,500,000 shares (the "Plan Amendment").
+Our stockholders approved of the Plan Amendment at the 2017 Annual Meeting of Stockholders held on June 1, 2017.
+The Plan provides for grants of 16,624,469 shares of our common stock, including stock options and restricted stock units ("RSUs"), and will expire in 2023.
+As of June 30, 2020, 675,210 shares remained available for grant under the Plan.